cgwire/zou/docs/development.md

 ## Key-value store

-To run Redis we recommend to use Docker again:
+To run Redis, we recommend using Docker again:

 ```bash
 sudo docker pull redis